CSCfi/fairdata-metax-v3/docs/developer-guide/contributing/index.md

 ## Write the implementation

 Write easy to understand code with descriptive class, function and variable names.
-Use Black formatter to format your code.
+Use Black formatter to format your code and `isort` to organize imports.

 ## Write unit-tests